On finite groups acting on a connected sum of 3-manifolds S^2 \times S^1

+See section 3 for some significant examples.
+As noted in the introduction, also the following holds.

-{\bf Theorem 2.} {\sl i) Let $G \cong \Z_n$ be a finite cyclic group which acts on a handle $H_g$ of genus $g>2$ such that the induced action on the fundamental group is faithful.
-Then there is the quadratic bound
+{\bf Proposition 2.} {\sl i) Let $G$ be a finite group acting on closed handle $H_g$ of genus $g>1$.
+Then the normal subgroup $G_0$ of all elements of $G$ inducing a trivial action on the fundamental group is cyclic, and the quotient $H_g/G_0$ is again homeomorphic to a closed handle of genus $g$.